Prohelion/prohelion.github.io/docs/Profinity/Profinity_Version2/Installation/Docker_Installation.md

 The following items are required to be able to install Profinity:

 - Docker installed on the target device
+- A device capable of running ASP .Net 9, with Docker support from Microsoft
 - Docker Compose installed on the target device (included with Docker Desktop, available as plugin on Linux machines)
 - A suitable CAN adaptor for the target device